jjbartek/dental-appointment-system/README.md

  * Administration of staff and available services,
  * JWT authentication,
  * Swagger API Documentation

  User roles determine their access to the API:
  - ADMIN - manages employees, services (+ same as RECEPTIONIST)
  - RECEPTIONIST - manages patients, appointments
  - EMPLOYEE - can view visits, patients and their treatment histories

+🚧 Currently working on:
+ * Unit/integration tests

+🎆 To be implemented:
+ * Account registration for patients,
+ * Self-registration for dental appointments

 ## 🛠️Stack
 ![Java, Spring, Hibernate, Mysql](https://skillicons.dev/icons?i=java,spring,hibernate,mysql)